 - Download Driver Support and install on your PC.

 - Launch Driver Support and perform a quick scan of your system.
 All the drivers that need to be updated will be listed.

 - Click the “Fix it!” button to automatically download and update the drivers.
 However, it might require you to register for a premium account.

 Over time, your PC will be filled with unwanted junk such as temporary files, offline web pages, thumbnails, old Windows installation, and many others.
 These files can really add up and take up too much space which can slow down your PC.

 If you’re on Windows, it’s recommended that you use the Disk Cleanup utility.
 From the Start Menu, simply type Disk Cleanup to access the utility.

-These basic PC maintenance steps should help keep your PC in top shape.
+These regular computer maintenance steps should help keep your PC in top shape.
 Therefore, it pays to do these steps from time to time.

-Proper PC maintenance will reward you with better user experience and a longer lifespan for your machine.
+Proper computer maintenance will reward you with better user experience and a longer lifespan for your machine.